indiqusdocs/apiculus/docs/Subscribers/Networking/NATGateways/PortForwardingforVMviaVNF.md

 To define specific port forwarding behavior, you can manually add a rule with precise values that match your network and access requirements.
 This allows you to control how incoming traffic on selected ports is redirected to internal resources within your environment.

-The following steps walk you through completing each required field with the appropriate values—such as interface, protocol, destination port, and target IP—to ensure accurate and secure forwarding of incoming traffic to the intended internal server.
+The following steps guide you through completing each required field with the appropriate values—such as interface, protocol, destination port, and target IP—to ensure accurate and secure forwarding of incoming traffic to the intended internal server:

 1. Click on the **Add** button to create a new port forwarding rule.
 2. Fill in the Rule Details as per requirement: